Seth Weaver is an award winning trombonist, vocalist, composer, arranger, and educator based in New York City.

 Seth is a sought after composer and arranger and his music has been performed all over the world.
 His composition "The Hudson" was debuted at Carnegie Hall in 2016, and he composed the original score for the off-Broadway play, "For What It's Worth."
 Seth's transcription and analysis of Michael Dease’s album Coming Home is available through Warwick Music Publications.

 In addition to an active performance and writing schedule, Seth has had a private studio since 2010, teaching trombone, voice, piano, and composition/arranging.
-He is on the faculty at the Larchmont Music Academy and is a Music to Your Home teaching artist.
+He is on the faculty at the Larchmont Music Academy, a Music to Your Home teaching artist, and has taught at the New York Jazz Academy.
 In addition, has taught privately and led several master classes through the Manhattan School of Music Distance Learning Program.
 At MSM, Seth also co-wrote and performed “Swing Makes You Sing,” an interactive show for kids teaching them jazz, different instruments, and music history.
 Seth's students have performed at Madison Square Garden, Carnegie Hall, and won numerous local and national competitions.

 Seth’s talent has been recognized throughout his career, and he has received numerous awards.
 In high school, he received the prestigious Louis Armstrong Award.
 While completing his undergraduate degree, he won the Downbeat Student Music Award for Best Vocal Jazz Soloist.
 He went on to win a Downbeat Student Outstanding Performance Award as a Vocal Soloist in the graduate category in 2014.
 He is the winner of the Texas State Jazz Trombone Competition, and was one of three finalists in the International Trombone Association’s J.J.
 Johnson Jazz Competition two years in a row.
 He also received an Honorable Mention in the International Trombone Association’s Carl Fontana Jazz Competition in 2013.
 He was also the winner of the American Trombone Workshop's National Jazz Competition in 2017.